HanWeinrich/NOAA-PMEL-OME_Universal_Sterilization_Protocol/NOAA-PMEL-OME_Universal_Sterilization_Protocol.md

 1. Create a 10% bleach solution directly in a carboy (4-6 L).
 Close the carboy, make sure the spigot is closed, and shake for 2-3 minutes.
 2. Empty the 10% bleach solution via the spigot into the sink.
 Allow 50-80% of the bleach solution to leave through the spigot, then dump the rest.
 You’ll need to loosen the cap a bit; otherwise, an airlock will prevent the flow.
 3. Fill the carboy with 3-4 L of RO water and shake for 1-2 minutes.
-Repeat this RO wash step two more times (= 3 rinses in total)
+Repeat this RO wash step two more times (= 3 rinses in total).
 4. Once complete, seal the carboy lid and spigot with parafilm.
 If using immediately, fill with RO water.
 Otherwise, this sealed, sterile carboy can be stored for month+.

 ### eDNA Field Collection Sterilization Procedure
 All environmental DNA sampling requires some, if not all, of the following materials to be sterilized.
-More details can be found in [OME eDNA Collection Protocol via Peristaltic Pump](https://github.com/marinednadude/NOAA-PMEL-OME_eDNA_Collection_Protocol_Niskin/blob/main/NOAA-PMEL-OME_eDNA_Collection_Protocol_Niksin.md), [OME eDNA Collection Protocol via Gravity Bag], and [OME eDNA Collection Protocol via Disc Filters].
+More details can be found in [OME eDNA Collection Protocol with Sterivex and Peristaltic Pump](https://github.com/marinednadude/NOAA-PMEL-OME_Extraction_Protocol_Sterivex_Centrifuge/blob/main/NOAA-PMEL-OME_eDNA_Sterivex_Extraction_Proctocol_Centrifuge.md), [OME eDNA Collection Protocol via Gravity Bag], and [OME eDNA Collection Protocol via Disc Filters].

 **Bottle Sterilization:**
 One sterile bottle is required for each sample and each field blank.